 The online presentation is the first of a five-year, five-part program highlighting Civil War collections for the sesquicentennial.
 The online information for this year focuses on the election of Abraham Lincoln, the secession crisis, the outbreak of hostilities, mobilizing for war and foreign public opinion.

-Future updates to “NUCMC and the Documentary Heritage of the American Civil War” will include are planned as follows:
+Future updates to “NUCMC and the Documentary Heritage of the American Civil War” will include:

 2012: personal narratives of members of the Union and Confederate armed forces;